 TIP 1: GO ONLINE

-Many major gun forums, such as AR15.com and M4carbine.net, have dedicated clone threads covering every version of the M4 and SOPMOD Blocks I and II.
+Many major gun forums, such as AR15.com and M4carbine.net, have dedicated clone threads covering every version of the M4 and SOPMOD Block 1 and SOPMOD Block 2.
 These forums are a wealth of information and great places to find parts and accessories, as most of these sites also have exchanges where one can buy, sell, and trade parts.

 There are also numerous Facebook groups run by Cloners, where not only can you see pics and specs from other Cloners’ builds but also buy, sell, and trade parts and accessories.

 Do not purchase the first items you see.
 If you really want to save some cash, take the time to learn the average prices items are going for, then look for the cheapest.
 I spent about two weeks going through the various online equipment exchanges to learn the average prices items sell for before buying anything.

 This will help you not over pay for an item, but even better, will save you money if you can get it on the cheap.
 It took me almost two months to find one Block I item at a price I was willing to pay.
 But my patience did pay off, and in the end I saved almost $100 off the price that item usually sells for.

 If you do come across items cheaper than the norm, buy more than one.
 For example, although I needed only one Knight’s Armament rail system for my clone build, when I came across another really cheap one, I purchased it.
 I later resold it online for the price it usually sells for, making a profit.

 I was able to do this a few times, investing in parts I did not need but knew I could resell for the average price, allowing me to put the money I made toward parts I still needed for my clone build.